iprathammishra/leetcode/concepts/hashtables/info.md

 Input: "Mr John Smith "
 Output: "Mr%20John%20Smith" -->

 4. **Palindrome Permutation:** Given a string, write a function to check if it is a permutation of a palindrome.
-A palindrome is a word or phrase that is the sae forwards and backwards.
+A palindrome is a word or phrase that is the same in forwards and backwards.
 A permutation is a rearrangement of letter.
 The palindrome does not need to be limited to just dictonary words.

 Example:
 Input: Tact Coa